 Then, a clamp will be put on your tongue to hold it in place.
 This makes the piercing easier and safer.

-A hollow, sterilized piercing needle will be inserted horizontally through the tongue, entering one side and exiting through the other.
+A hollow, sterilized piercing needle will be inserted horizontally through the spots already printed on your tongue.
 Finally, your jewelry (a curved barbell) is put in where the needle penetrated.